angular/angular/aio/content/guide/reactive-forms.md

 ### Replace the form control value

 Reactive forms have methods to control the values programmatically as well as declaratively, which gives you the flexibility to update the control’s value without user interaction.
-The `FormControl` provides a `setValue()` method that updates the value of the form control and validates the structure of the value provided against the control’s structure.
+The `FormControl` provides a `setValue()` method which updates the value of the form control and validates the structure of the value provided against the control’s structure.
 For example, when retrieving form data from a backend API or service, you would use the `setValue()` method to update the control to its new value, replacing the old value entirely.

-Add the method to the component class to update the control value manually.
+The form control allows you to enter text manually if you choose.
+This example adds a method to the component class to update the value of the control to _Nancy_ using the `setValue()` method.

 <code-example path="reactive-forms/src/app/name-editor/name-editor.component.ts" region="update-value" title="src/app/name-editor/name-editor.component.ts (update value)">

 </code-example>

 Update the template with a button to simulate a name update.
+Any value entered in the form control element before clicking the `Update Name` button will be reflected as its current value.

 <code-example path="reactive-forms/src/app/name-editor/name-editor.component.html" region="update-value" linenums="false" title="src/app/name-editor/name-editor.component.html (update value)">

 </code-example>

+Because the form model is the source of truth for the control, when you click the button the value of the input is also changed within the component class, overriding its current value.

 <figure>
   <img src="generated/images/guide/reactive-forms/name-editor-2.png" alt="Name Editor Update">
 </figure>

-Because the form model is the source of truth for the control, when you click the button the value is also changed from within the component class.

 <div class="alert is-helpful">

-*Note*: In this example, you are only using a single control, but when using the `setValue()` method, with a `FormGroup` or `FormArray` your value needs to match the structure of your group or array.
+*Note*: In this example, you are only using a single control, but when using the `setValue()` method with a `FormGroup` or `FormArray` the value needs to match the structure of the group or array.

 </div>

 ## Grouping form controls

-Just as a `FormControl` gives you control over a single input field, a `FormGroup` tracks the form state of a group of `FormControl`s.
+Just as a `FormControl` instance gives you control over a single input field, a `FormGroup` tracks the form state of a group of `FormControl` instances.
 Each control in `FormGroup` is tracked by name when creating the `FormGroup`.
-To demonstrate, create a new component for editing a profile.
+The following examples shows how to manage multiple `FormControl` instances in a single group.

-Generate a `ProfileEditor` component and import the `FormGroup` and `FormControl` symbols from the `@angular/forms` package.
+Generate a `ProfileEditor` component and import the `FormGroup` and `FormControl` classes from the `@angular/forms` package.

 <code-example language="sh" class="code-shell">